 Employee Participation and Supporting Systems

-Provision of Sustainable Seafood* at Corporate Cafeteria (Japan)
+Provision of Sustainable Seafood*1 at Company Cafeteria (Japan)

-Panasonic was the first company in Japan to permanently introduce sustainable seafood* in its company cafeterias.
-The initiative, which started in March 2018 at two locations, is now in place at 57 locations in Japan (as of March 31, 2024).
-We aim to use the food served in cafeterias to raise awareness of the world’s fishery resources in crisis, encourage changes in consumption behavior, and expand our impact on our surroundings.
+Panasonic was the first company in Japan to start offering sustainable seafood at its company cafeterias on an ongoing basis.
+The initiative, which began in March 2018 at two locations, has been in place at a total of 57 locations in Japan (as of March 31, 2025).
+Through the food served and consumed at cafeterias, we aim to raise awareness of the world’s fishery resources in crisis, encourage changes in consumption behavior, and expand our impact on our surroundings.

 Fukushima Reconstruction Support Action (Japan)

-We have taken the initiative to provide employees with opportunities to learn the truth about the situation in Fukushima and support the area in its recovery from the earthquake and tsunami and the effects of the lingering harmful rumors.
-The initiative involves providing menus featuring agricultural, livestock, and marine products from Fukushima Prefecture in corporate cafeterias and holding our Fukushima Marché [Market] to sell products from the prefecture.
-We first offered the menu at two corporate cafeterias in January 2022 and have since expanded to 24 locations across Japan (as of March 31, 2024).
-The Fukushima Marché started in September 2022 and now operates at 11 locations in Japan (as of March 31, 2024).
-We continually carry out activities to raise awareness among employees about Fukushima Prefecture’s efforts to ensure food safety and security through lectures from prefectural officials.
+We have taken the initiative to provide employees with opportunities to learn the truth about the situation in Fukushima and support the area in its recovery from the earthquake and tsunami, as well as the effects of the lingering harmful rumors.
+The initiative involves providing menus featuring agricultural, livestock, and marine products from Fukushima Prefecture in company cafeterias and holding our Fukushima Marché [Market] to sell products from the prefecture.
+We first offered the menu at two company cafeterias in January 2022 and have since expanded to a total of 24 locations (as of March 31, 2025).
+The Fukushima Marché started in September 2022 and operates at a total of 14 locations (as of March 31, 2025).
+We continually work to raise awareness among employees about Fukushima Prefecture’s efforts to ensure food safety and security through lectures by prefectural officials.

 Pro Bono Program (Japan)

 Workplaces within the Group around the world take an active role in developing and rolling out a variety of volunteer activities that are tailored to the specific features of the regions and operating companies they are part of.
-In North America, for example, the Group has an Employee Volunteer Program and annual Month of Service initiative through which we encourage employees to volunteer.
-In Europe, some Group companies support volunteer work at the Paris 2024 Olympics and Paralympics.
+In North America, for example, the Group has an employee volunteer program and annual Month of Service initiative through which we encourage employees to volunteer.
 In China, several times each year we have China Region Group Volunteer Activities in which employees at various workplaces across China undertake volunteer activities related to the same theme at the same time.
-In Japan, we provide a website where employees can find regularly updated information on volunteer opportunities by NPOs and encourage them to take part in volunteer projects outside the Group as well.
+In Japan, we also provided our employees with information on volunteer opportunities organized by NPOs and other organizations, and in fiscal 2025, a total of 280 employees volunteered outside the company.

 ▪Human Resources System for Supporting the Promotion of Employee Participation